JinchunChoi/LeetCode/README.md

 # LeetCode
 Journey for LeetCode

-* Biweekly: Review of contest.
+* Review of the Contest.
+- Weekly Contest
+- Biweekly Contest

 * 30-day Challenge: Review for problem of daily challenge
+- April

+* Problems
-* Green Problems: Solved easily
+- Green Problems: Solved easily
-* Yellow Problems: Solved but takes time
+- Yellow Problems: Solved but takes time, understand with discussion
-* Red Problems: Didn't solve
+- Red Problems: Didn't solve, no idea how to solve